howtographql/howtographql/content/backend/graphql-js/11-pagination.md

 ---
 title: Pagination
+description: Learn how to use arguments to add pagination to your your GraphQL queries.
 ---

 Another important feature for Hackernews is pagination.
 Fetching all links that were ever posted to the app would soon become too much, besides not being that useful.
 What's usually done is show just a few at a time, letting the user navigate to pages with older links.